4D-STAR/fourdst/cli.md

 pip install meson ninja cmake
 ```

-Installing `fourdst` will make the `fourdst-cli` command line program avalible.
+Installing `fourdst` will make the `fourdst-cli` command line program available.
 Note you may need to restart or resource your terminal for changes to take effect.

 ## Core Concepts
 There are few concepts `fourdst-cli` defined, these are outlined below.

 ### Plugins
 A **Plugin** is a self-contained C++ project, built as a shared library (`.so`, `.dylib`), that implements a specific interface defined in a C++ header file.
 The `fourdst-cli` helps scaffold, build, and manage these projects.
-Generally, plugin concumers (programs that can make use of user plugins) must provide interface header files which can then be targeted by plugin authors.
+Generally, plugin consumers (programs that can make use of user plugins) must provide interface header files which can then be targeted by plugin authors.

 ### Bundles (`.fbundle`)
 A **Bundle** is a single `.fbundle` file (which is just a standard `.zip` archive using a different extension) that contains everything needed to distribute one or more plugins.
 A key design principle is that a bundle can contain both pre-compiled binaries for various platforms *and* the full source code.
 This hybrid approach provides the best of both worlds: